CLManytime/hello_world_GEA/README.md

 learn Gmae Engine Architecture

-SIMD_test.cpp shows the code of SSE calculate
+SIMD.cpp shows the code of SSE calculate

+MAF.cpp shows the code of memory allocation and free